Childcare funding privacy notice

 Gateshead Council may use the data captured on these systems to ensure the accuracy of records across the Local Authority and to check against fraud.
 Gateshead Council is required by law to protect the public funds it administers.
 We may share information given to us with other bodies responsible for auditing or administering public money to help prevent and detect fraud.
 Regarding free childcare for two year olds and the early years pupil premium, the data collected from the on-line form is stored by the council's Early Years and Childcare Service in a secure server.
 As well as passing this data on to registered childcare providers and schools, they may also share this data with staff from other parts of the Council, for example, Children's Centre staff, to enable them to support parents to access childcare provision whilst meeting the legal requirements of the Data Protection Act.
 To keep this information safe, we have policies and procedures in place.

 If you require further information regarding Gateshead Council's Data Protection Policy then please visit the Data Protection webpages.
-Gateshead Council's nominated representative for the purposes of the Data Protection Act and the named Data Protection Officer is Tanya Rossington.
-You can contact the Data protection Officer DPO@gateshead.gov.uk.
+Gateshead Council's nominated representative for the purposes of the Data Protection Act and the Data Protection Officer who you can contact on DPOcouncil@gateshead.gov.uk.

 How you can access, update or correct your information

 The accuracy of your information is important to us to be able to provide relevant services more quickly.
 We are working to make our record keeping more efficient.
-In the meantime, if you change your address or email address, or if any of your circumstances change or any of the other information we hold is inaccurate or out of date, please email us at firstname.lastname@example.org or write to us at:
+In the meantime, if you change your address or email address, or if any of your circumstances change or any of the other information we hold is inaccurate or out of date, please email via our contact page

 Your information choice and rights